denis-yuen/write_api_experiment/README.md

 After running the webservice, you can check out the web service endpoints through swagger.
 By default, it is available at http://localhost:8082/static/swagger-ui/index.html and then http://localhost:8082/api/ga4gh/v1/swagger.json will need to be entered in the first text field (top left).

 The basic workflow is that GitHub repos are created when posting a new tool.
 When files are posted or put to a version of a tool, we will create or delete and re-create a GitHub release/branch/tag with a matching name.
 When Dockerfiles are added, the tool will be created and built as a Quay.io repo.
-After adding both Dockerfiles and descriptors, you basically have a tool that is ready to be quickly registered under a Dockstore 1.2 web service.
+After adding both Dockerfiles and descriptors, you basically have a tool that is ready to be quickly registered and published under a Dockstore 1.2 web service.
 Go to Dockstore, do a refresh, and then hit quick register on the repos that you wish to publish.
-You can also do this programmatically.
+You can also do this programmatically through the write api client.

 ## Limitations